Tamara-TDHI/datascience_samsung/README.md

 Step 0: download the data.
 Since the programming assignment states that it is assumed that the raw data is already in the working file, I changed these steps into comments.

-Step 1: unzips the test and training set from the raw data, reads them into R tables and combines the data into 1 set
+Step 1: unzips the test and training sets (X,Y, subject) from the raw data, reads them into R tables and combines the data into 1 set.
+Also reads features file.

 Step 2: extract relevant info mean and standard

 To be continued ...

 Dear fellow coursera student...
 I apologise, this work is obviously not nearly finished!

+Lots of steps in between

+Last step: a "tidy" dataset will be returned after all the steps are ready